Feefeertr/about/blogposts/announcing-sourcegraph-3.3.md

 ## New repository configuration for GitHub, GitLab, and Bitbucket Server

-Prior to 3.3, integrating with a code host and selecting which repositories to use was a manual process:
+Before 3.3, integrating with a code host and selecting which repositories to use was a manual process:

 ![](/blog/old-repository-sync.png)